How Can You Get HPV

 How Do I Know If I Have HPV?

 An HPV test can be done to determine if a person has HPV.
 Testing samples of cervical cells is an effective way to identify high-risk types of HPVs that may be present.
-The U.S. Food and Drug Administration (FDA) has approved an HPV test that can identify 13 of the high-risk types of HPVs associated with the development of cervical cancer.
-There is currently no test to determine if a man has HPV.
+The U.S. Food and Drug Administration (FDA) has approved a test that can identify 13 of the high-risk types of HPVs associated with the development of cervical cancer.
+There is currently no test available for men.

-Abstaining from any type of sexual realtions is ideal in preventing HPV, but not very realisitc these days for adults.
+Abstaining from any type of sexual activity is ideal for preventing HPV, but not very realistic for adults.
 Wearing a condom provides limited protection.
-The male condom provides limited protection.
 Keep in mind that since HPV may not show any visible symptoms, your partner may still be infected.